Hedge fund Brevan Howard's 11-year winning run ends in 2014

-LONDON Brevan Howard recorded the first annual loss in its flagship $24 billion (15.86 billion pounds) macro hedge fund last year, an investor letter showed, ending an 11-year winning run that made it one of the biggest players in the $3 trillion industry.
+LONDON Brevan Howard recorded the first annual loss in its flagship $24 billion macro hedge fund last year, an investor letter showed, ending an 11-year winning run that made it one of the biggest players in the $3 trillion industry.

 The setback shows the challenges facing the firm after it was forced to shut two hedge funds following losses.
 It was also in the spotlight due to a legal battle with former trader Chris Rokos over the enforcement of a five-year non-compete agreement.